 Frequently Asked Questions:

-Most chicken broth is gluten–free, but I highly encourage you to read the labels.
-Look for any artificial ingredients, and also make sure the broth wasn’t made on shared equipment!
+Most chicken broth is gluten free, but I highly encourage you to read the labels.
+Look for any artificial ingredients or yeast extract.

 Some brands of gluten free pasta definitely hold up better than others.
 I like Jovial and Barilla pasta brands for chicken soup.
 As I mentioned above, you do not want to cook these in your soup…but these noodles will hold up to sitting in a bowl of soup for a little while.